Honors in Geography

 Subject to the recommendations of the departmental Honors Committee, a student will be considered for graduation

 with Honors in Geography upon successful completion of at least one semester of honors work in a designated freshman/sophomore level honors course (GHY 1010, GHY 1020, and PLN 2410); one junior level honors course (GHY 3510) which may be taken twice; and the Senior Honors Thesis (GHY 4510).
-Those students meeting these requirements with the grade of "A" will be considered for grauation with "highest honors in geography."
+Those students meeting these requirements with the grade of "A" will be considered for graduation with honors in geography.

 GHY/PLN 3510: Advanced Honors Seminar in Geography / Planning (3) S - Seminar on selected geographic topics.
 Enrollment by invitation of the Department or by application.
 Barring repetitive content, qualified students may repeat course once.
 For enrollees, this course may substitute for the appropriate Geography elective.

 GHY/PLN 4510: Senior Honors Thesis (1-4) On Demand - Independent study and research for an end product, the honors thesis; directed by a member of the geography faculty, supported by one additional faculty member who may be external to the department.
 Enrollment by qualified applicants only.
 For enrollees, this course may substitute for a Geography & Planning free elective or other course as agreed upon by the Geography & Planning Honors Advisor.

 The Geography and Planning Honors Contract Application is available here.

 For more information regarding the Honors College at Appalachian, please contact Dr. Maggie Sugg, Department Honors Director, at firstname.lastname@example.org.